Rotator Cuff Surgery

 How Long Does It Take to Recover from Rotator Cuff Surgery?

 How much time your recovery and rehab take will depend on several factors, including how large your tear is, how long you had it before surgery, and how well you stick with physical therapy appointments and exercises.
-You’ll likely start physical therapy within a week after surgery.
+You’ll likely start physical therapy within a week after surgery for just limited assisted motion.
 Over the next 16 weeks or so, you’ll gradually progress from assisted movement (your physical therapist or your good arm moving your affected shoulder) to light resistance exercises, to strengthening exercises.
 Assisted range of motion therapy may be delayed for large tears.

 Between six and 12 weeks after surgery you can do light lifting (for example, about five pounds); the amount you can lift will gradually be increased after that.
 It may take six months before you can return to heavy manual labor, due to the need for endurance and strength in your shoulder.
 You may continue to gain strength up to a year or two following surgery.